Homap/ostrich_PAR_analysis/README.md

 ### Repository structure and contents
 - Directory `code` <br>
 This directory contains codes for `processing` and `analysis` of SNP data in each respective directory.
-Directory `figures` contains code for generating figures in the paper, `statistical_analysis` contains code for statistical analyses and `s$
+Directory `figures` contains code for generating figures in the paper, `statistical_analysis` contains code for statistical analyses and `simulation` for codes used for coalescent simulations.

 - Directory `data` <br>
 Contains processed data used for figure generation and statistical analyses.